Bernadette Jordan: Political career

 She narrowly won the Liberal Party's nomination in the South Shore riding by 22 votes of the 450 cast over Jennifer Naugler, school board chairwoman for the South Shore Regional School Board.
 Jordan was sworn into the federal cabinet on November 20, 2019, by Prime Minister Justin Trudeau as the Minister of Fisheries, Oceans, and the Canadian Coast Guard, which is responsible for Fisheries and Oceans Canada, and the Canadian Coast Guard.
 She served as Minister of Rural Economic Development from January until November 2019.

 Jordan was defeated in her riding in the 2021 federal election by conservative candidate Rick Perkins.

-Education

-Through its COVID-19 Resilience Stream of the Investing in Canada Infrastructure Program.
-Two-level of government will allow over 250 public elementary schools to create new outdoor learning spaces or enhance existing ones.
-Schools will be able to this funding for things like school gardens, outdoor performance areas, and learning areas.
-Jordan supported investing $5.6 million in partnership with the province to contributing $1.4 million.

-Minister Jordan and the Canadian government is supporting seven undertakings in three schools Aspotogan Consolidated School, Bayview Community School and Chester District Elementary School are set to go through significant work to their HVAC frameworks which are expected to significantly reducing their carbon footprint.
+In 2023, Jordan was named Consul General of Canada in Boston.

 Environment

 As Minister of Fisheries, Oceans, and the Canadian Coast Guard, Jorden has committed to protecting ocean habitats from harmful activities, allowing marine ecosystems and species to recover and better withstand the impacts of climate change.
 As minister Jorden has committed to working towards protecting 30% by 2030.
 While working towards new ambitious global biodiversity targets under the Convention on Biological Diversity at the 15th Conference of Parties in Kunming, China in 2021.